imneme/pcg-cpp/README.md

 Do not compile to ARM: It is untested yet

+All xoroshiro and xoshiro based generators are trivially predictable.
+This is expected, as they're not cryptographically secure.

 It should work on at least the following systems:

 Windows 98